-4.2.1.1.1.1 S102_GridS102BathymetryCoverage semantics
+4.2.1.1.1.1 S102BathymetryCoverage semantics

-The class S102_GridS102BathymetryCoverage has the attributes minimumElevation, maximumElevation, minimumUncertainity, and maximumUncertainty which bound the depthEstimate attribute and the uncertainity attribute from the S102_BathymetryValues record and S102_UncertaintyValues record and the inherited attributes origin, offsetVectors, dimension, axisName, extent, sequenceRule, and startSequence from S100_Grid and CV_Grid.
+The class S102BathymetryCoverage has the attributes minimumElevation, maximumElevation, minimumUncertainity, and maximumUncertainty which bound the elevation attribute and the uncertainity attribute from the S102_BathymetryValues record and S102_UncertaintyValues record.
+The S102BathymetryCoverage class also contains the attribute maximumDisplayScale which defines the maximum suggested scale appropriate for the coverage.
+S102BathymetryCoverage also contains the inherited attributes origin, offsetVectors, dimension, axisName, extent, sequenceRule, and startSequence from S100_Grid and CV_Grid.

 The origin is a position in a specified coordinate reference system, and a set of offset vectors specify the direction and distance between the grid lines.
 It also contains the additional geometric characteristics of a rectified grid.

-4.2.1.1.1.2 MaximumDisplayScale
+4.2.1.1.1.2 maximumDisplayScale

 The smaller value of the ratio of the linear dimensions of the features of a dataset presented in the display and the actual dimensions of the features represented (smallest scale) of the scale range of the dataset.
-A list of display scale ranges is available in Figure 11.1, 1st column.
+A list of display scale ranges is available in Table 11.1, 1st column.

 4.2.1.1.1.3 minimumElevation

-The attribute minimumElevation has the value type Real and describes the lower bound of the depth estimate for all the depthEstimate values in S102_BathymetryValues record.
+The attribute minimumElevation has the value type Real and describes the lower bound of the depth estimate for all the elevation values in S102_BathymetryValues record.
 This attribute is required.
 There is no default.

 4.2.1.1.1.4 maximumElevation

-The attribute maximumElevation has the value type Real and describes the upper bound of the depth estimate for all the depthEstimate values in S102_BathymetryValues record.
+The attribute maximumElevation has the value type Real and describes the upper bound of the depth estimate for all the elevation values in S102_BathymetryValues record.
 This attribute is required.
 There is no default.

-4.2.1.1.1.5 minimumDisplayScale

-The larger value of the ratio of the linear dimensions of the features of a dataset presented in the display and the actual dimensions of the features represented (largest scale) of the scale range of the dataset.
-A list of display scale ranges is available in Figure 11.1, 1st column.

 4.2.1.1.1.6 minimumUncertainty

-The attribute minimumUncertainty has the value type Real and describes the lower bound of the uncertainty of the depth estimate for all the depthEstimate values in S102_BathymetryValues record.
+The attribute minimumUncertainty has the value type Real and describes the lower bound of the uncertainty of the depth estimate for all the elevation values in S102_BathymetryValues record.
 This attribute is required.
 There is no default.

 4.2.1.1.1.7 maximumUncertainty

-The attribute maximumUncertainty has the value type Real and describes the upper bound of the uncertainty of the depth estimate for all the depthEstimate values in S102_BathymetryValues record.
+The attribute maximumUncertainty has the value type Real and describes the upper bound of the uncertainty of the depth estimate for all the elevation values in S102_BathymetryValues record.
 This attribute is required.
 There is no default.

 4.2.1.1.1.8 origin